The SCC Library and Learning Resource Center will be closed for the fall 2020 semester. Our online services are available during these closures.

 How can I find information for my research paper or other assignments and projects?

-The LRCCD Libraries offer many resources online, including journals, magazines, newspapers, ebooks,streaming video and other sources.
-You can access the Los Rios Research Databases from anywhere you have an Internet connection, on any device.
+The LRCCD Libraries offer many resources online, including journals, magazines, newspapers, ebooks, streaming video, and other sources.
+To find reliable sources for your research, visit SCC Library's main search tool, OneSearch to search across all library databases.
+Also, you can easily access individual Los Rios Research Databases.
+Library resources are available from anywhere you have an Internet connection, on any device.

 What do I do if I need help with my research?